enogrob/programming-erlang/README.md

 [ ] The Erlang Debugger
 [ ] Tracing Messages and Process Execution
 [ ] Frameworks for Testing Erlang Code
-Introducing OTP
+Chapter 22 Introducing OTP
 [ ] The Road to the Generic Server
 [ ] Getting Started with gen_server
 [ ] The gen_server Callback Structure
 [ ] Code and Templates
 [ ] Digging Deeper
-Making a System with OTP
+Chapter 23 Making a System with OTP
 [ ] Generic Event Handling
 [ ] The Error Logger
 [ ] Alarm Management